aholachek/animate-css-grid/README.md

 ## Why use animate-css-grid?

-This library uses transforms to transition between different layout states, which means, in comparison to pure [CSS grid animations](https://web.dev/css-animated-grid-layouts/), it offers:
+This library uses transforms to transition between different layout states, which means, in comparison to [CSS animations](https://web.dev/css-animated-grid-layouts/), it offers:

 - better performance
 - more flexibility in terms of what properties can be animated